cdurepo/fibonacci/README.md

 docker-compose up --build
 ```
 Leave that running and in a new tab verify the servers are up.
-Again from inside the docker directory run
+Again from inside the docker directory run:
 ```
 docker-compose ps
 ```